kunwarpradip/TTLoRAMoE-SC25/README.md

 ### Experiment 5 to support Contribution 5:
 #### Training MoE in Mixed Dataset
+##### Running TTLoRA MoE on Mixed Dataset:

-All the process are same as above as mentioned in Experiment 4, in here we change the `dataload_type` into `multiple` as the option and this loads the mixture of the dataset mentioned in `multiple_datasets` list.
+All the process are same as above as mentioned in Experiment 4, in here we just change the `dataload_type` into `multiple` as the option and this loads the mixture of the dataset mentioned in `multiple_datasets` list.
 And we change the `multiple_datasets` list with the datasets to be combined of the experts present in the `experts_list`.
+We can also try different combinations of experts and different combinations of `multiple datasets`.
+Then we make sure the experts_list variable consists the list of the pre-trained experts that we want to put together (the ones which are already trained and reside inside the `TTLoRA_Saved_Individual_Expert` folder).
+Then we can run the code using the cli as:
+`python Artifact_1.3/moe_train.py --batchsize 16 --epochs 100 --patience 10 --workers 8 --gpus 4 --router llm`
+'# for --dataset , options are provided above in the note

+##### Running AdapterFusion on Mixed Dataset:
+Similar to experiment 4, in here we just change the `dataload_type` into `multiple` and run the script as `python Artifact_1.3/adapterfusion.py --workers 8 --gpus 4`
+'# for --dataset , options are provided above in the note